CovenantArchitects/The-Partnership-Covenant/RED_TEAM/Run Your Own Attack template.md

    - Your name etched on the first 100 physical boards
    - Eternal glory in the hall of fame

-Current record: 24+ rounds, 0 surviving vectors after Directive XXIV.
+Current record: 34 rounds, 0 surviving vectors after Directive XXVII OAP.

 Your move.